thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 http POST localhost:8000/session email='2pac@shakur.com' password=ambitionz
 ```

-Assuming authentication is successful, the server starts the authorization process by sending a session token in the response.
+Assuming authentication is successful, the server starts the authorization process by sending a session token in its response.

 ```text
 HTTP/1.1 200 OK